ldCover

 APIs

-a ldCover instance exposes following API functions:
+a ldcover instance exposes following API functions:

 Browser Compatibility